dubsalot/elliptitron/README.md

 ## To hack the hardware or not
 I considered tying into the circuitry of the ellipitcal and control it with my own hardware.
 This style of machine uses a stepper motor to raise and lower a large magnet near a metal flywheel. i.e. If the user increases the resistance during the workout, a magnet is moved closer to the flywheel.

 I could control that stepper motor with a raspberry pi.
-I could also use the pi to measure wheel speed I assume "incline" is handled a similar way, but I have not dug into it yet.
+I could also use the pi to measure wheel speed.
+I assume "incline" is handled a similar way, but I have not dug into it yet.

 I chose to not wire into the machine and instead use sensors to read current state and display on the new UI.
 There are a couple of benefits here:
 - Leave the machine in tact in case I need a warranty repair or in case I sell it.